Matteopaluh/KEMET/README.md

               MAG_genome_FASTA

 HMM-based check for ortholog genes after KEGG Module Completeness evaluation.
+To be used after kmc.py with -o txt option

 positional arguments:
   MAG_genome_FASTA      Run HMM-based search for KOs in Modules of interest in
-                        the genome indicated with this expression.
+                        the genome indicated with this expression (no FASTA extension).

 optional arguments:
   -h, --help            show this help message and exit